Gabriel Xavier (footballer, born 1993)

-Gabriel Augusto Xavier (born 15 July 1993), known as Gabriel Xavier or simply Gabriel, is a Brazilian professional footballer who plays as an attacking midfielder.
+Gabriel Augusto Xavier (born 15 July 1993), known as Gabriel Xavier or simply Gabriel, is a Brazilian professional footballer who plays as an attacking midfielder for Fagiano Okayama.

 Club career

 Portuguesa

 Born in São Paulo, Gabriel played for Corinthians and São Paulo's youth systems, but was released by the latter in December 2011 due to his height.
 He then graduated from Portuguesa's youth categories, and made his first team debut on 28 August 2013, playing the last 12 minutes of a 0–0 draw at Bahia for that year's Copa Sudamericana.

 On 25 January 2014 Gabriel played his second game for Lusa, coming on as a late substitute in a 0–1 loss at XV de Piracicaba.
 Roughly a month later he scored his first professional goal, netting the winner in a 2–1 home success over Comercial.

 In 2014 Série B, Gabriel was an undisputed starter for the club, appearing in 29 matches and scoring four goals, but his side was eventually relegated.
 He was also elected as one of the ten newcomers of the campaign by Globo Esporte.